-I’ve noticed a theme emerging in reports from frontline medical workers that suggests COVID-19 is more of a blood-based illness than it is respiratory.
+Reports emerging from frontline medical workers that suggests COVID-19 is more of a blood-based illness than it is respiratory as initially believed.
 And when we look at it through that lens, everything seems to add up.
-Consider the following:

 Male vs. female mortality rates